 (bin=43, start=-10000, width=2553.4884)

-Examine the distribution of age.
+Examine the distribution of age using a histogram.
 How close is it to normally distributed?
 Do you see any anomalies?
 Since age is an integer, run another histogram with the discrete option, which gives you one bin for each value.
 Any concerns now?

 For a categorical variable like edu, tabulate (tab) is the place to start for understanding its distribution: